spinks/Formality/README.md

 ## Admin Event Actions

 ### `GET admin/:col`
-Responds with status 200 if the authenticated user is an adminstrator for the given college, else 403
+Responds with status 200 if the authenticated user is an administrator for the given college, else 403
 #### Resource URL
 `https://formality.eu-gb.cf.appdomain.cloud/admin/:col`
 #### Resource Information